General Information on the Therapy Cap in 2014

 Criteria for medical review will be based on current medical review standards.
 Providers should make sure to comply with coverage, documentation and coding requirements set forth in the Medicare Benefit Manual (publication 100-02, chapter 15, section 220) and the Medicare Administrative Contractor (MAC) local coverage determination (LCD) for their jurisdiction.

-Under the manual medical review process, Recovery Audit Contractors (RACs) will conduct either prepayment or postpayment review for claims exceeding $3700, depending on the state as follows:
+From January 1, 2014- February 28, 2014 Recovery Audit Contractors (RACs) conducted either prepayment or postpayment review for claims exceeding $3700, depending on the state as follows:

 Claims submitted in the RAC prepayment review demonstration states will be reviewed on a prepayment basis.
 These states are Florida, California, Michigan, Texas, New York, Louisiana, Illinois, Pennsylvania, Ohio, North Carolina and Missouri.
 The MAC will send an ADR to the provider requesting the additional documentation be sent to the RAC.
 The RAC will conduct prepayment review within 10 business days of receiving the additional documentation and will notify the MAC of the payment decision.